everli/soldo-php-sdk/examples/index.md

 ## Adding a Logger

-You can pass a PSR-3 compliant Logger to the `Soldo` constructor to enable the logging capabilities that is an out of the box feature.
+You can pass a PSR-3 compliant Logger to the `Soldo` constructor to enable the logging capabilities that came out of the box.

 Supposing you are using [Monolog](https://github.com/Seldaek/monolog)